Executive Director – Michelle Schmidt, PhD

 Ryan Quiring has a Certificate in Web Development from the Southern Alberta Institute of Technology, a BA in Sociology from Simon Fraser University, and attended the New Media program at the University of Lethbridge.
 Ryan has previously worked in design and technical roles at DOXA Documentary Festival, Simon Fraser University’s Information Technology services, and CJSF Radio 90.1 FM.

+Jordan joined ACT as the Admin and Training Coordinator, and has moved into the position of Program Development Officer.
 Jordan has a BA Hons degree in English with Creative Writing from Nottingham Trent University.
 Her previous work experience in both England and Canada has been in administration and retail management.
-She has been involved with a non-profit built to assist indigenous youth in Vancouver.
-Jordan is excited to join ACT and contribute to providing resources and support to the autistic and neuro-diverse communities of BC, and assisting ACT’s aim to aid marginalized communities.
+She has been involved with a non-profit organization built to assist indigenous youth in Vancouver.
+Jordan is passionate about contribute to ACT’s Mission of providing resources and support to the autistic and neuro-divergent community.

 Information Resource Manager – Rémi Castonguay